gopala-kr/DL-on-Silicon/README.md

 - [TVM: An Automated End-to-End Optimizing Compiler for Deep Learning](https://arxiv.org/abs/1802.04799)
 - [Toolflows for Mapping Convolutional Neural Networks on FPGAs:
 A Survey and Future Directions](https://arxiv.org/pdf/1803.05900v1.pdf)
+- [The implementation of a Deep Recurrent Neural Network Language Model on a Xilinx FPGA](https://arxiv.org/ftp/arxiv/papers/1710/1710.10296.pdf)

 ------------